-Important: For optimal performance, use only the power adapter that came with your computer, or purchase an additional 65W Apple Portable Power Adapter.
+Important: For optimal performance, use only the power adapter that came with your computer.

-When you first connect your power adapter to your computer, a light glows green for a second to indicate power is available.
+When you first connect your power adapter to your computer, the adapter light glows green for a second to indicate power is available.
 An amber light indicates that the battery is being charged.
 A green light indicates that the battery is fully charged.
-You can monitor the battery level using the Battery icon in the menu bar or by checking the battery level indicator lights on the bottom of the battery (see page 47).
+You can monitor the battery level using the Battery icon in the menu bar or by checking the battery level indicator lights on the bottom of the battery (see page 49).